Posted in

 FIFA calendar and international breaks

-The FIFA calendar, encompassing international competitions and qualifying matches, significantly influences the MLS season schedule.
+As touched on above, the FIFA calendar, encompassing international competitions and qualifying matches, significantly influences the MLS season schedule.
 This leads to the disruption of regular season schedules when several MLS players get called up to represent their national teams during these events.
 However, the MLS can work around these breaks by aligning match schedules with the international calendar or taking short pauses during significant competitions.

 Weather conditions and stadium availability